 Separation anxiety is a common issue for many kids.
-The fear of being separated from a parent or caregiver can cause kids to experience anxiety and distress.
+The fear of leaving a parent or caregiver can cause kids to experience anxiety and display anxiety-related behaviors such as crying, avoiding, and physical responses.
 Separation anxiety commonly happens for toddlers and young children but can persist and worsen throughout a child’s development.

 Separation anxiety is the anxiety or fear that occurs when a parent or caregiver separates or is separated from the child.
 The child feels scared or worried about the caregiver’s absence and struggles to calm themselves.
-Separation anxiety is normal for infants and toddlers, and as children grow, tends to gradually decrease.
-Children who still experience symptoms past preschool age may be suffering from an anxiety disorder.
+Separation anxiety is normal for infant and toddler-age children, and as children grow, they tend to have less fear of separation.
+Continued separation anxiety past the preschool age may indicate a separation anxiety disorder.

 Signs of Separation Anxiety in Children

-Every child expresses separation anxiety differently, though this does not necessarily indicate the presence of an anxiety disorder.
-Common signs may include:
+Every child expresses separation anxiety differently.
+Some signs of separation anxiety may include:

 - Crying when separating from caregivers

 - Fear that the caregiver will leave even when at home

 - Worrying the caregiver will be hurt or will not return